Cwalsh888/ccjs-app/README.md

 - [ ] Add a skeleton version of these pages to be shown while loading.

 - [ ] Add a proper loading spinner.

+- [ ] Add a index file to Pages so that I can import them all from the same line.